hqyone/tRNAExplorer/help/tRNA_db_maker_manual.md

 It usually takes 10-20 minutes to finish the process.
 ## 1. Requirements
-1. tRNA bed file which can be download from UCSC table browser ([Sample](../test/trna_db/hg38_tRNA.bed)) (https://genome.ucsc.edu/cgi-bin/hgTables)
+1. tRNA bed file can be download from UCSC table browser ([Sample](../test/trna_db/hg38_tRNA.bed)) (https://genome.ucsc.edu/cgi-bin/hgTables)
-2. FASTA file of the genome with same version using by tRNA bed file.
+2. The FASTA file of the genome.
+The version of genome should match tRNA bed file.
-3. tRNAScan-SE should be download and installed.
+3. tRNAScan-SE should be download and installed for running tRNAExplorer.
     * The infernal-1.1.2 library is required for tRNAScan-SE running.
 And low version (e.g. infernal-1.1.1) may result problem.
     * You can use `cmscan -h` to check the version.
     * Download the source code of infernal-1.1.2 using the command `wget eddylab.org/infernal/infernal-1.1.2.tar.gz`